dbrevesf/dbrevesf.github.io/_posts/2018-01-08-section1-data-types.md

 ### Sets

-- Unique elements.
-We can get a list of unique element calling the set function.
+- Unique elements: we can get a list of unique element calling the set function.

     ```python
     set(list)